In case you were wondering, there's a reason why I am doing My Summer of Sequels. It took me a while to realize it but here it is.

 I have to give credit to this scene, as it actually woke me up.
 Like, did I really just see that?

 Just trust me when I say that yes, this actually happens, and no, context will not help you in the least.
-It's also way funnier in the film because unlike here, where I am cheap and just want to get this whole project overwith, it is animated on ones, even though it happens so fast you could blink and miss it.
+It's also way funnier in the film because as you see, it is animated on ones, even though it happens so fast you could blink and miss it.
 So whoever was in charge of this little scene of WTF really put their heart into it.

 Next up, our very last sequel ever!
 Seriously, I am not even acknowledging that Disney DTV Sequels are even a thing after this.